thfai2000/taichi-orm/README.md

   - Once you orgazine your data logics in form of `ComputeProperty` that is highly resuable and extensible
   - It is like "Prepared SQL Statement" which contains custom pre-defined logics but also accepts parameters.
 - Developed in **Typescript** but you can use it without typescript compiler.
-- Common relation logics such as `HasMany` and `belongsTo` are can be defined in form of `ComputedProperty`.
+- Common relation logics such as `HasMany` and `belongsTo` are can be defined in form of `ComputeProperty`.
 And the related Models are queried in one single Sql call.
 (Explain later)

 ## Basic Usage of ComputeProperty